majorcluster/datomic-helper/doc/MIGRATION.md

   `upsert-foreign! [conn foreign-ks foreign-id ref-ks main-ks main-id]`

   - upsert foreign was not working at all, now it is inserting or updating foreign refs with :db/add

+## 2.* => 3.0.0
+- dcontext as first argument arities was removed from all functions, due to confusion adding new features.
+Simply remove the first argument if you are using it
+- to mock database functions instead of using dcontext use [with-derefs](https://clojuredocs.org/clojure.core/with-redefs)